 Peaches have been on my mind lately.
-They are my favorite fruit, and they grow bountifully and beautifully here in the Capay Valley.
+They are my favorite fruit, and they grow bountifully and beautifully in the Capay Valley.
 Many of our farms here cultivate more than one variety, and I feel blessed to have the opportunity to try so many different varieties of this sweet, juicy, and perfect fruit.
-A good peach was a rare treat in Wyoming.
-I hope, since peaches have been arriving in your FarmShares for the past five weeks, that they have been on your mind too.
-So, because we (mostly me) can’t get enough peaches here at Farm Shop, and to celebrate National Peach Month, here are ten interesting facts that you probably didn’t know about the peach.
+To celebrate National Peach Month, here are 10 interesting facts that you probably didn’t know about the peach.

 1. Although no one is really sure why peaches have that fuzzy, nuisance of a skin, there is a theory.
 It suggests that the peach fuzz acts as an irritant to destructive insects, and prevents them from eating the fruit.
 Whatever the reason may be, I wish it didn’t make eating a peach such an itchy experience.